Stark-developer01/Ather_FrontEnd_and_Dashboard_Developer/README.md

 3. Here, you will find three python files named as `UI_game_2048.py` , `Console_game_2048.py` and `colors.py`.
 4. Run the python file `UI_game_2048.py` to play the UI version of the 2048 game where a new window pops up with a colored UI
 5. Run the python fike `Console_game_2048.py` to play the console game version of the 2048 game where the game starts running in the terminal itself.
-6. The instructions to play the game for the terminal version is displayed clearly once the game starts in the console.
+6. The instructions to play the game for the console version is displayed clearly once the game starts in the console.

+In this Project repository, the code has been written in such a way that the code can be scaled for 8X8 Board and instead of 2048, a 4096 version of the game can also be implemented.

+Hence, the input variables for board dimensions (4X4) or (8X8) is taken from the user itself and the Final Winning Number (2048 or 4096) is also taken from the user before the game starts getting executed.